 - Made in France

 You can’t expect your manufacturer to create a country of origin label for your product.
-You must create the label files in .ai or .eps formats, then submit it to your manufacturer before mass production.
+You must create the label files in .ai or .eps formats, then submit them to your manufacturer before mass production.

 Amazon Children’s Clothing Requirements